 Giddings in Lee County, Texas — The American South (West South Central)

 Location.
-30° 10.882′ N, 96° 56.252′ W. Marker is in Giddings, Texas, in Lee County.
-Marker is on South Main Street (U.S. 77) north of East Richmond Street, on the right when traveling north.
+30° 10.878′ N, 96° 56.274′ W. Marker is in Giddings, Texas, in Lee County.
+Marker is at the intersection of South Main Street (U.S. 77) and West Richmond Street, on the right when traveling south on South Main Street.
 Touch for map.
-Marker is located near sidewalk on west side of Lee County Courthouse grounds.
-Marker is at or near this postal address: 200 South Main Street, Giddings TX 78942, United States of America.
+Marker is at or near this postal address: 289 South Main Street, Giddings TX 78942, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on December 29, 2017.
-This page originally submitted on December 26, 2017, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 91 times since then and 40 times this year.
-Photos: 1, 2, 3. submitted on December 27, 2017, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.
+This page was last revised on November 27, 2020.
+It was originally submitted on May 22, 2020, by Brian Anderson of Kingwood, Texas.
+This page has been viewed 112 times since then and 24 times this year.
+Photos: 1, 2. submitted on May 22, 2020, by Brian Anderson of Kingwood, Texas.